Dusky/claudia-app/UPDATED_PLAN.md

 **The framework is working, tested, and ready for AI integration.** All the building blocks are in place to create the immersive Claudia experience you envisioned.

 **Latest Addition (January 2025):** Complete environment variable system for secure API key management and automatic provider configuration.
+Implemented Personality GUI.
+Conversation history is now sent to LLMs, and messages are saved to an active conversation which is loaded on startup.

-**Next up:** Connect the AI providers to bring Claudia to life with real conversations and dynamic avatar control!
+**Next up:** Implement full conversation management commands (`/conversation new`, `/load`, etc.) and continue refining AI personality and avatar interactions.